 Here are the key essentials to get started:

 - Website – For people to learn more about you and your podcast.

-- Equipment – To record your podcast episodes.
+- Recording Equipment – To record your podcast episodes and perform podcast editing.

-- Publishing tools – So you can publish your podcast online and grow your subscribers.
+- Podcast Hosting and Publishing tools – So you can publish your podcast online and promote it to grow your subscribers.